 In the centre of Edinburgh you can see the biggest monument to a writer anywhere in the world, the Scott Monument.
 Dedicated to Sir Walter Scott, considered one of Scotland’s greatest writers, the monument features a statue of Scott at its centre and is decorated in smaller statues of characters from his novels.

 You'll find more literary locations in the Lothians.
-A monument stands in Aberlady Bay to the novelist, Nigel Tranter, who was well known for his famous Scottish historical novels and factual novels.
+A monument stands in Aberlady Bay to the novelist, Nigel Tranter, who was well known for his famous Scottish non-fiction books.

 Founded in 1446, the mysterious, richly decorated late-Gothic Rosslyn Chapel featured heavily in Dan Brown’s novel The Da Vinci Code.
 But he is not the only literary figure to be inspired by Rosslyn.
 The great Scots writer Sir Walter Scott and renowned poet William Wordsworth, whose sister Dorothy described it as ‘exquisitely beautiful’, have all featured it in their works.